Annabel's: Membership

-The membership of Annabel's since its relocation in 2018 has been designed to be equally split between genders.
+Since its relocation in 2018, membership of Annabel's has been equally allocated to men and women.
 In 2018 the club had 1,000 members and a further waiting list of 14,000 prospective members.
 Separate tiers of membership fees exist for people aged under 27, under 35, and over 35.
 The identities of the membership committee of Annabel's have always remained secret.
 Lifetime memberships of Annabel's at 46 Berkeley Square were available to 100 people, known as Legacy members.
 The membership is inheritable by their children.
 A quarter of Legacy members are from the United States.
 The first 100 members of the new Annabel's were personally chosen by Richard Caring and received a special key.

-In 2022 prospective members were invited to apply online with a letter of recommendation from a member.
+In 2022, prospective members were invited to apply online with a letter of recommendation from a member.
 The annual subscription is £3,250 with a joining fee of £1,750.